frederic-perez/AmE-dictionary/data/dictionary.md

 __scammer__
 __scamper__ _v_ :four::hammer: (scampered, scampering) _Scampered into the van._
 __scamster__ _n_ _informal_ One who perpetrates a scam or fraud; a windler.
-__scant__ _adj_ :seven: Scant is an adjective that means "a tiny amount," like your scant attendance at practice this week that results in being benched from the big game. _Details were scant._
+__scant__ _adj_ :seven: Scant is an adjective that means “a tiny amount,” like your scant attendance at practice this week that results in being benched from the big game. _Details were scant._
 __scantily__ _adv_ :two::hammer: _A scantily clad spider._
 __scanty__ _adj_
 __scapegoated__ _v_